sergueyarellano/tddpractice/docs/b.part3.md

   end()
 })
 ```
-test fails, but that is ok. let's add the minimal solution for this test to pass
+Test fails, but that is okay. let's add the minimal solution for this test to pass:

 ```js
 function checkTypeWith (input, model) {